primordialstew/introduction-to-sqlalchemy-2013/handout/source/setup.rst

-* Interactive Python "slide runner" application, which is essentially a customized `REPL <http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_ that can step through segments of a Python script
+* Interactive Python "slide runner" application, which is essentially a customized `REPL <http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_ that can step through segments of a Python script.

 * Demonstration Python scripts which illustrate various features of SQLAlchemy; these scripts are formatted to work best with the